mnl12/Semantic_Segmentation/README.md

 # Semantic_Segmentation
-The code implements semantic segmentation using different methods (FCN, UNET, DeepLab) with python and tensorflow
+The code implements semantic segmentation using different methods (FCN, UNET, DeepLab) with Python and Tensorflow2.0